noman-bashir/noman-bashir.github.io/_projects/2_project.md

 ---
 layout: page
-title: project 2
+title: Metrics for Sustainable Computing
-description: a project with a background image
+description: Accounting and attribution of carbon in computing.
-img: assets/img/3.jpg
+img:
 importance: 2
 category: work
 ---